feltor-dev/feltor-dev.github.io/_pages/tutorial_lvl4.md

 This program executes on the host as is evident from the use of `dg::HVec`, a typedef for `thrust::host_vector<double>`, and `dg::HMatrix`.
- The new class that we encounter in this program is `dg::Elliptic` a level 4 class.
+ The new class that we encounter in this program is `dg::Elliptic`, a level 4 class.
 What this class does is to create and store the `dx` and `dy` matrices from the given grid.
 Furthermore, it allocates some internal workspace and defines a member function that uses `dg::blas1` and `dg::blas2` functions to discretize the Laplacian.
- The class depends on three template parameters, the geometry, the matrix and the the vector class.
+ The class depends on three template parameters, the geometry, the matrix and the vector class.
 The matrix and the vector class must fit together, that is, they must be useable in a `dg::blas2::symv` function.
 Note, that the `dg::Elliptic` class acts as a matrix itself.
 This becomes clear in the line `dg::blas2::symv( laplaceM, x, lap_x)`.
 Note that the `M` in `laplaceM` reminds us that `dg::Elliptic` discretizes the negative Laplacian in order to generate a postive definite operator.

- The geometry defines the metric tensor.
+ The geometry `dg::CartesianGrid2d` defines a two-dimensional Euclidean metric tensor.
 Recall, that in general the Laplacian depends on metric coefficients.

 Since the `dg::Elliptic` is a matrix, we can now use it in a conjugate gradient solver.
 The `dg::CG` is a Level 2 class and thus